comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 the short and complex SNB interactive workloads already cover the majority of the 33 choke points introduced by SNB.
 We refer to the [SNB specification](cite:cites ldbc_snb_details) for more details on the correlation of short and complex query templates to these choke points.

-For this work, we introduce an additional category of choke points that are related to the *linking structures* within data vaults.
-Since the short and complex query classes only cover these linking-related choke points partially, we introduce *discover* queries dedicated for covering these choke points on linking structures.
+Since the short and complex query classes only partially cover choke points related *linking structures* within data vaults, we introduce *discover* queries dedicated for covering these choke points on linking structures.
-The full list of choke points and discover queries are available in the [appendix](#appendix-workload).
+The full list of linking-related choke points and discover queries are available in the [appendix](#appendix-workload).
 More details on all query templates can be found at [https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/templates/queries/README.md](https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/templates/queries/README.md).

 **Query template instantiation**